-You may want to make them laugh or tug on their heartstrings; either way, the more you elicit an emotional response, the more engaged your audience will be.
+You may want to make them laugh or tug on your viewers’ heartstrings; either way, the more you elicit an emotional response, the more engaged they will be.
 Hook them from the start.

 You don’t have to tell the greatest campfire ghost story of all time.
 What matters most is telling a good story.
 Use your tone, language, anecdotes, stats, or any other storytelling device to help you communicate an emotion.
 (Just make sure the emotion is appropriate for the subject.)

 Effectively communicating your brand voice is also a huge factor here.
-Your audience wants to form an emotional bond with a human.
-Position yourself as a helpful and approachable friend.
+People want to form an emotional bond with a human, so showcase your personality and position yourself as a helpful and approachable friend.
 (Yes, even legal or technical explainers can still showcase some warmth or charm.)

 - Watch your word count.
 130-150 words per minute is a comfortable pace.

 People who write outstanding blog posts or killer ebooks often forget that video is an entirely different beast.
 Writing for video sounds easy enough; that’s the trouble.
-Remember that there will be visuals and audio work at play here, so your writing has to complement yet drive both of those arenas.
+While some explainers do not use voiceover, yours probably will; your writing needs to account for that.

 This should be the golden rule for any kind of writing, whether you’re a first grader or a master author.
 Do not explain what you can show.
 (According to Psychology Today, our brains process videos 60,000 times faster than text—take advantage of this!)

-The best way to make sure your script will resonate with your audience is to run it by them.
+The best way to make sure your script will resonate with real people is to run it by real people.
 If you can, do a little focus test.
 This doesn’t have to be hyper formal, but it helps to get their reactions and make adjustments accordingly.

 At the very least, give the script to a colleague or peer to go over it (or hear you read it).
 Always get a second opinion, though a third or fourth may be best.